kukuu/nodejs-express-microservices/README.md

 For most microservices‑based applications, it makes sense to implement an API Gateway, which acts as a single entry point into a system.
 The API Gateway is responsible for request routing, composition, and protocol translation.
 It provides each of the application’s clients with a custom API.
 The API Gateway can also mask failures in the backend services by returning cached or default data.

-# Containerisation

-Source code of any  program cannot fully describe the function of that program without the context it will be compiled and run in.
-Most unexpected behaviour during deployment comes from build environments being different than expected.
-To make deployment repeatable, we need to make a program’s context repeatable.
-That’s where Docker comes in.

-Docker essentially allows you to specify a “source code” for a program’s context that can then be “compiled” to an image and run as a container.
-This means that once we have tested an image we can have high confidence that it will perform equally well in every environment it is deployed to.

-Additionally, Docker allows you to specify deploy configurations made up of multiple containers all linked in a private network and DNS that allows services that depend strongly on each other to be deployed and scaled together.

-To be fully context-agnostic, deployment should be able to happen to any host on the network on whatever port the host happens to have free.
-This presents a challenge: how do services link up when their network locations are fluid?
-You need a reverse proxy (like nginx) and a way to keep its configuration up to date in a changing service landscape.
-You will need a  Consul to store and  manage service states.

-#### What a deployment looks like:

-	1. Build Docker image.

-	2. Test that image in isolation.

-	3. Push that image to the in-house image registry.

-	4. Pull all images you need to deploy linked.

-	5. Deploy them to a test environment.

-	6. Run automated tests against the container system.

-	7. Upload service configuration to Consul API (if changed).

-	8. Deploy the containers to all hosts, tagged with the offline colour.

-	9. Wait until they are all responding and passing automated checks.

-	10. Flip environment alias to point at the offline colour.

-	11. The new build is now online.

 #### Summary